na-na-hi/renget/archive/MixtralForRetards.md

 ---

-**Use its official formatting or Alpaca.**
+**Use its official formatting.**
-Seen people saying one or the other was better for different tasks, you can try both.
 (On ST these are under the big A on top.
-Change the Context Template to either Mixtral or Alpaca.)
+Change the Context Template to Mixtral.)

 (Under Instruct Mode Sequences for ST):